 I planed one arm down to something that looked nice, about 1/2″X3/8″ thick.
 I have no idea how long they are.
 Maybe 9″ or so?
 I didn’t measure, just cut them where they looked right.
 The precise dimensions don’t matter; what matters is that everything is dimensioned precisely.
 Two edges of the fence need to be square to each other, but the other two are left rough.

-Layout is critical, even though it’s done with a pencil.
-I balanced the arm in the middle of the fence blank, marked height and width with a pencil, and then drew in the lines with a square and carried the lines around to the back.
+The mortise is placed in the middle by eye.
+Just get it approximately in the center.
+You’ll shape all the sides eventually.
+To draw the mortise, I balanced the arm in the middle of the fence blank, marked height and width with a pencil, and then drew in the lines with a square and carried the lines around to the back.
 I also used a sliding bevel to lay out the hole for the wedged dowel.

 As you can see, the lower line should intersect with one of the top corners of the mortise and angle down across the mortise so that half the dowel will pass through the mortise on the other side.
 You can fudge it a little one way or the other.